Why PEMF Therapy and Shockwave Therapy Are Trusted for Healing

 According to a study, extracorporeal shockwave therapy (ESWT) utilises shockwaves to trigger a cascade of cellular responses within tissues.
 These responses include pain reduction, improved blood flow (vascularisation), increased protein production (biosynthesis), cell multiplication (proliferation), and protection of nerves and cartilage (neuro and chondroprotection).
 ESWT also breaks down calcium deposits in musculoskeletal structures.
 The combined effect is tissue regeneration and pain relief, ultimately improving the injured area’s function.
 This evidence positions ESWT as a promising regenerative medicine technique with many applications in musculoskeletal injury treatment.

-This method delivers high-energy, targeted pulses to a specific area, ideal for deep-tissue injuries.
+Delivers high-energy, targeted pulses to a specific area, making it ideal for treating deep-tissue injuries and chronic conditions.

 What Does Shockwave Therapy Do?